On product identities and the Chow rings of holomorphic symplectic varieties: The Chow filtration

 Pushing this cycle forward to the last $n-j+1$ factors of the product $\M^{n+1}$ we obtain

 As $j \geq n-i,$ we have $n-j+1 \leq i+1,$ therefore

 and $[F] \in \S_i.$ \end{proof}

-\begin{remark} Let us note that in turn, the inclusion $\S_\bullet^{\sm} \subset \S_\bullet^V$ is equivalent to the following statement: for any point $F\in \M$ and any constant-cycle subvariety $V_F$ of maximal dimension in the orbit $O_F$, we have
+\begin{remark} Let us note that in turn, the inclusion $\S_\bullet^{\sm} \subset \S_\bullet^V$ is implied by the following statement: for any point $F\in \M$ and any constant-cycle subvariety $V_F$ of maximal dimension in the orbit $O_F$, we have